glicerico/wordcat_transformer/journal.md

 in sentence probabilities between each word and other words.
 3) Use above matrix to get word-sense embeddings.
 4) Cluster the vectors to form word categories.
-Use a Clark-like clustering method, were not all word-senses will be categorized.
+Use a Clark-like clustering method, where not all word-senses will be categorized.

-Current work is to implement step 1) above in [WSD.py](src/WSD.py), using the following steps:
+Current work is to implement step 1) above in [word_senser.py](src/word-senser.py), using the following steps:
 - First pass
    3) Store sentences in corpus in order